 Types of Sun Damage

-Any change in the pigment of your skin following unprotected sun exposure is classified as sun damage.
+Any change in the pigment of your skin following unprotected UV exposure is classified as sun damage.
 Darkening of the skin, even if it’s mild freckling or a light tan, are sun damage.
-Sun damage can cause something as mild as premature aging and uneven skin tone, or it can cause precancerous lesions and skin cancer.
+UV exposure can cause something as mild as premature aging and uneven skin tone, or it can cause precancerous lesions and skin cancer.

 Skin Pigmentation: Uneven Skin Tone & Tanning

-The first sign of sun damage is a change in skin color following sun exposure without adequate protection.
-While most people think of sunburns, sun damage can also present as:
+The first sign of UV skin damage is a change in skin color following sun exposure without adequate protection.
+While most people think of sunburns, UV damage can also present as: